Inflect logo

 Natural Disaster Risk

 Florida has a High natural disaster risk profile, with a FEMA National Risk Index score of 87.72, as of September 2025.
-The primary hazards for data center operators are hurricanes, riverine flooding, tornadoes, and lightning.
-Data centers in the region are purpose-built with hardened structures and sophisticated mitigation systems to ensure uptime during severe weather events.
+While the score is elevated, modern data centers in the region are purpose-built to mitigate these specific threats.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business